 Various laws protect the rights of volunteers when fulfilling their roles.
-These laws also aim to create an environment that encourages volunteering by protecting volunteers from liability claims for actions conducted in good faith.
+These laws create an environment that encourages volunteering by protecting volunteers from liability claims for actions conducted in good faith.

-By volunteering you are generously donating your time, skills and efforts.
-However a volunteer environment is also a workplace, and you have certain rights and responsibilities that must be upheld.
+In volunteering you are generously donating your time, skills and efforts, however, a volunteer environment is also a workplace, and you have certain rights and responsibilities that must be upheld.

 Work health and safety

-Volunteers volunteering for organisations who employ paid staff have the same responsibility and accountability, under the Work Health and Safety Act 2012, as workers do.
+Volunteers in organisations who employ paid staff have the same responsibility and accountability, under the Work Health and Safety Act 2012, as workers do.
 This means the organisation has a duty of care and is responsible for providing volunteers with a safe working environment.
-It also means you have a responsibility to work safely, and observe any safety measures or organisational policies that are in place, including WHS policies and procedures.
+It also means you have a responsibility to work safely and observe any safety measures or organisational policies that are in place, including WHS policies and procedures.

-Volunteer associations that do not have employees are not governed by South Australian work health and safety laws.
-However, under common law obligations, organisations owe a duty of care to its volunteers to take reasonable steps to avoid foreseeable harm, injury or loss.
+Volunteer associations that do not have employees are governed by common law obligations and these organisations owe a duty of care to volunteers to take reasonable steps to avoid foreseeable harm, injury or loss.